 - Hang shirts and dresses on hangers.

-These are just a few folding tips; however, your overarching purpose is to make sure that the clothing is neat and small enough that it will fit easily into a dresser.
+These are just a few folding tips; however, your main goal is to make sure that the clothing is neat and small enough that it will fit easily into your closet or dresser.
 It is also helpful to place each person's clothing into their own pile or basket.
 Once clothing is folded, you will want to place it in the appropriate room or dresser.
 And with that, you have mastered the art of doing laundry.

 Tips for Managing Laundry

 There are several things that you can do to make laundry day a little easier.
 For example, rather than throwing all the dirty laundry in one basket, have several baskets available for different types of laundry.
 This can save you sorting time.
 Other laundry hacks include:

 - Pre-treat stains when they happen to cut a step.

 - Do laundry daily to keep it from becoming overwhelming.